BrandonKirbyson/Weeble/README.md

 ## Quick Overview of Weeble

 ### Weeble is a 2 wheeled balancing robot with a lot of personality!
-It took a lot of work to `fit the many features` into such a `compact fully 3d printed cute` robot let alone get him to `balance and drive so stable` on `slow 20ms loop times of the Control Hub` and being `7.5 pounds`!
+It took a lot of work to `fit the many features` of Weeble into such a `compact fully 3d printed cute` robot let alone get him to `balance and drive so stable` `with the slow 20ms loop times of the Control Hub` and being `7.5 pounds`!
 Hope you like him!

 - Fully `3d Printed` Body
 - `Linear Quadratic Regulator (LQR) controller` to balance and drive around the `7.5 pound` Weeble!